MadryLab/robustness/docs/example_usage/breeds_datasets.rst

   loaders_target = dataset_source.make_loaders(num_workers, batch_size)
   train_loader_target, val_loader_target = loaders_target

 You're all set!
-You can then use this :samp:`custom_dataset` and loaders just as you would any other existing/custom dataset in the robustness library.
+You can then use this dataset and loaders just as you would any other existing/custom dataset in the robustness library.
 For instance, you can visualize validation set samples from both domains and their labels using: